 Importance of Unix Sort

-is a simple and very useful command found in systems.
+Sort is a simple and very useful command found in Unix systems.
 It rearranges lines of text numerically and/or alphabetically.
-Hadoop Streaming's KeyBasedComparator is modeled after sort, and same .
+Hadoop Streaming's KeyBasedComparator is modeled after Unix sort, and utilizes command line options which are the same as Unix sort command line options.

 Unix Sort Overview